aslepyan/CompressiveTactileSubsampling/README.md

 ## Principles
 **Down-sampling Mode**
 :
 In this sampling mode, the sensor measures the force with the pixels with designated numbers, which are distributed evenly in the space.
-The position of measured pixels will shift with time to cover all the space of the sensor.
+The position of measured pixels will shift with time to cover all the space of the sensor. <br />

 **Random Sampling Mode**
 :
-In random sampling, the sensor measures the force with the pixels with random positions.
+In random sampling, the sensor measures the force with the pixels with random positions. <br />

 **Binary Subsampling Mode**
 :
 The binary sampling mode will define a logarithmic order of positions of measured pixels in the 2D sensor.
 If one of the pixels measures force larger than a threshold, the sensor will measure its surrounding pixels.
 This adaptive process will continue recursively until the force of all surrounding pixels is lower than the threshold.
-During this process, there is no repetitive measured pixel for each tactile frame.
+During this process, there is no repetitive measured pixel for each tactile frame. <br />

 **Learned Dictionary Learning and its Recovery**
 :
 The learned dictionary is trained by the patches randomly selected from the collected full raster tactile images using the K-SVD method.
 The patches are of smaller size (e.g. 8x8 or 16x8) than the full 32x32 tactile images.
 Then, for each patch of subsampled tactile image, the ``FastOMP`` method rapidly encodes its sparse vector with the learned dictionary and its corresponding sensing matrix.
 After multiplying the sparse vector with the learned dictionary, we obtained the approximate full-raster patches of images.
-Last, we average the force values from the portions of overlapped patches.
+Last, we average the force values from the portions of overlapped patches. <br />

 **Linear Interpolation Recovery**
 :
 Recovery using linear interpolation is a reconstruction of a function f ∈ ℝ<sup>2x1</sup> (e.g. a natural or tactile image) according to the values of some scattered points distributed in the 2D plane by using the linear method.
-To realize this task, we use a MATLAB function - ``scatteredInterpolant`` with ``'linear'`` as its ``Method``.
+To realize this task, we use a MATLAB function - ``scatteredInterpolant`` with ``'linear'`` as its ``Method``. <br />

 **Sparse Representation-based Classification (SRC)**
 :